lennilobel/sql2025-workshop-hol-orlando2025/README.md

 Welcome!

+Get ready to dive into the exciting new features of SQL Server 2025, including AI integration and enhanced developer capabilities.
+This hands-on lab will guide you through practical exercises to help you understand and leverage these new functionalities.

+## Prerequisites

-Before diving into the hands-on labs, ensure you have the necessary software installed.
-Follow the steps below to prepare your environment.
+Before starting, ensure you have the necessary software installed.
+Specifically, you'll need **SQL Server Management Studio (SSMS)** and **Visual Studio 2022 (any edition)** to work through the labs.

-1. **SQL Server Management Studio (SSMS) 21**
+1. **SQL Server Management Studio 21**

-   To interact with SQL Server / Azure SQL Database, including running queries and managing databases, install the latest version of SSMS.
+   To interact with SQL Server 2025 / Azure SQL Database, including running queries and managing databases, install the latest version of SSMS.

     - Download SSMS from:
 [https://aka.ms/ssms/21/release/vs_SSMS.exe](https://aka.ms/ssms/21/release/vs_SSMS.exe)

-3. **Visual Studio 2022 (any edition)**
+3. **Visual Studio 2022**

    Visual Studio 2022 is required for the Change Event Streaming labs.